How Meditation Improves Long & Short Term Memory

 Even for learning and memory, meditation can reshape and forever innovate the areas of your brain to store and retrieve information no matter your age or history of bad memory.
 Give your brain the Pacific Ocean's storage capacity, discover meditation.

-Neurogenesis: Meditation Drafts More Soldiers For Your Brain’s Memory Army
+Neurogenesis: Meditation Drafts More Soldiers For Your Brain's Long Term & Short Term Memory Army

 As a high-functioning adult, the millions of neural pathways comprising your brain have by now established well-worn pathways, helping you efficiently store and recall relevant everyday information, solve familiar problems, and perform in your day-to-day activities.